ualib/agda-algebras/README.md

 # agda-algebras

 This is a copy of the Agda Universal Algebra Library which depends the [Standard Library](https://github.com/agda/agda-stdlib) of the [Agda](https://wiki.portal.chalmers.se/agda/pmwiki.php) proof assistant language.
 It is currently under active reconstruction, and should be regarded as alpha software.
-(The previous version of the Agda Universal Algebra Library, which was called UALib, was based on the [Type Topology](https://github.com/martinescardo/TypeTopology) library of Martín Escardó.
+(The previous version of the Agda Universal Algebra Library, which was called UALib, was based on the [Type Topology](https://github.com/martinescardo/TypeTopology) library of [Martín Escardó][].

 If problems arise when attempting to follow these steps, please [email the development team](mailto:williamdemeo@gmail.com) or create new issue on the